utahplt/ifT-benchmark/README.md

     return x is Number // may return false when predicate is true
 ```

-### `object_properties`
+### `struct_fields`

 #### Description

-Partially refine the type of objects, that is, when the predicate is applied to an object property, refine the type of the object property.
+Partially refine the type of a struct, that is, when the predicate is applied to an struct field, refine the type of the field.

 #### Examples